Kerry Washington is coming to Disrupt 2020 – TechCrunch

 “That pride comes from the quality of the product and how it improves the quality of people’s lives,” said Washington.
 “The idea of having a voice is really important.”

-Whether it’s through creating space to come together, straightening a smile, or giving people a more direct connection to their icons, her portfolio is exclusive when it comes to empowering people to use their voices.
+Whether it’s through creating space to come together, straightening a smile or giving people a more direct connection to their icons, her portfolio is exclusive when it comes to empowering people to use their voices.

 Washington is also an activist.

-She’s also the co-chair of Michelle Obama’s “When We All Vote” campaign and the founder of Influence Change 2020, an initiative that partners with non-profit organizations with the goal of increasing voter turnout.
+She’s also the co-chair of Michelle Obama’s “When We All Vote” campaign and the founder of Influence Change 2020, an initiative that partners with nonprofit organizations with the goal of increasing voter turnout.

 It should go without saying, we’re absolutely thrilled to sit down for a conversation with Washington at Disrupt 2020.

-We’ll ask her about her recent move towards tech investment and operations, and which sectors are most exciting to her as we head into the next couple years.
+We’ll ask her about her recent move toward tech investment and operations, and which sectors are most exciting to her as we head into the next couple years.
 We’ll also talk about the rapidly changing media landscape as platforms like Netflix, Hulu, Quibi, Disney+ and HBO take up more space in the ecosystem and networks look to evolve alongside the shift in user behavior.

-As we head into a presidential election, in a year where the Black Lives Matter movement has risen to the forefront, we’ll also talk about her activism work and get her insights on where the tech world is falling short with regards to diversity, equity and inclusion, and how it can do better.
+As we head into a presidential election, in a year where the Black Lives Matter movement has risen to the forefront, we’ll also talk about her activism work and get her insights on where the tech world is falling short with regards to diversity, equity and inclusion and how it can do better.

 There will be no shortage of topics to cover with Washington and we’re very excited about this conversation.

-Disrupt 2020 runs from September 14 – September 18 and will be virtual this year.
+Disrupt 2020 runs from September 14-September 18 and will be virtual this year.
 Get your front row seat to see Kerry Washington speak with a Disrupt Digital Pro Pass or a Digital Startup Alley Exhibitor Package before prices increase in a few short weeks.
 Can’t wait to see you there!